Wills witnessed by video link to be held valid

 The change has been welcomed by the legal profession and will give peace of mind to many that their last wishes can still be recorded during this difficult time.

-The Government have added however that wills witnessed in this way should be as a last resort and where possible wills should still be signed in the presence of physical witnesses.
+The Government have added however that wills witnessed remotely, via a video link, should be a last resort.
+Wherever possible, wills should still be signed in the presence of physical witnesses.